In this section:

 Having trouble viewing the report?
 Try the full screen mode.

-The following DOPHS data tables are available for download on Open Ottawa:
+The following DOPHS and outbreak data tables are available for download on Open Ottawa:

 Updated daily